paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **The friction problem:** Writing Markdown is quite learnable, but *publishing* it has traditionally required a web server, a build process, or developer-type skills.
 That's a barrier most educators can't cross on their own.

+> *"Keeping all my course notes as plain text files and deploying them through GitHub and Docsify-This is easy and makes my course development a breeze.
+Plus, I keep all my materials locally, and can reuse them without being reliant on Canvas."*
+> — J. Maxwell, Director & Associate Professor, Publishing Program, Simon Fraser University

+---

 To publish with Docsify-This, you'll need your Markdown file stored somewhere online – a GitHub or Codeberg repository is the most common choice, though a GitHub Gist or any web-accessible location works too. **Once it's there, Docsify-This does the rest.**

-> *"Platforms come and go.
-Markdown files don't."*

 ---